Group Policy Central

 Figure 6.
 Both printer mapping entries

-Now we make the changes to the action on the second printer mapping targeting so that it will remove the printer mapping when the user logs onto a computer in another area.
+Now we make the changes to the second printer mapping to change the action type and the targeting so that it will remove the printer mapping if the user logs onto a computer that is not in the subnet that we want the printer to be mapped.

 Figure 7.
 Open the properties of the second printer